artefactory-uk/autoencoder-paper/README.md

 ## 🚀 What can this help with?

-If you are looking for an alternative weight initilisation to improve the performance of your autoencoder, then this is for you!
+If you are looking for an alternative weight initialisation to improve the performance of your autoencoder, then this is for you!
 Designed for mostly linear datasets, but also works well with high amounts of non-linearity.

 ## 🌲 Environment Setup